Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 ## Create Reference Data tables

-To support the capabilities of the tables above the following Reference Data tables are also required:
+To support the capabilities of the tables above the following Reference Data tables are also required.
 - `Ref.Gender`
 - `Ref.TerminationReason`
 - `Ref.RelationshipType`